 Then we need facilities for movement and exercise, cycle lanes, public transport, together with encouragement and motivation to care about looking after ourselves.
 Oh dear, it sounds like we need holistic government?
 Our health departments and transportation departments that talk to each other, discussing, planning and make great decisions.

 Finally I decided to go back to the last century and found this article in the British medical Journal (BMJ) in July 1993.
 This article discusses the management of raised blood pressure in New Zealand and this certainly gave some interesting information and also raised questions too, about how ideas and the thoughts about the levels of healthy blood pressure have changed.
+When fewer medicines were prescribed.
 If you're interested here is the link to the full article.

 Jean Jordan is a Kinesiologist, Naturopath and trained Yoga Teacher who lives and has a clinic in Christchurch, New Zealand where she works with clients who have chronic pain and anxiety, enabling them to change their lives.The ideas and thoughts expressed here are those of the author, aiming to prompt discussion and moving forward to encourage us all to take care of our health.